Passport to Your National Parks: Passport Books

+In 2025, a special edition titled Passport to the American Revolution was released to commemorate the United States’ 250th anniversary.
+This passport book is a 4.5"x6.5" spiral bound book.
+This edition highlights national park sites associated with the American Revolution and includes designated areas for America250™ cancellation stamps alongside traditional passport stamps, as well as historical timelines and interpretive content.
+The book also contains a foreword from Ken Burns.

 National Park Passport Regions

 The nine passport regions; the Washington metropolitan area is its own region.

 The National Park Service is administratively divided into regions.
 Each region provides oversight and guidance to the park units within its geographic area.
 While the NPS currently divides the various parks, monuments, and other units among seven regions, the passport booklet organizes parks into the nine regions in effect when the program was established.

-Annual stamp series
+Annual Stamp Series

 In addition to the stamps, each year the Passport to Your National Parks program releases a set of ten full-color collector sticker stamps featuring a photo and description of one park per region.
 Passport holders can affix these adhesive stamps to their Passport book in a designated space below which they can stamp the corresponding ink stamp.
 The Park units featured on the stamp sets change each year.

 The stamp sets, dating back to their inception in 1986, are still readily available at most park gift shops for under $10, or on the internet through Eastern National.

 Originally, the featured stamps were only available in the region they represented, save for Colonial National Historical Park, where Eastern National was headquartered.
 In 1986 the stamps were printed on thin cardboard, which distorted the passbook due to the combined thickness of the cardboard.
 Each stamp would be mounted onto its respective page with a lightweight, black, adhesive-backed plastic sleeve.
 Since 1987, the annual stamp series have been printed on a single sheet of adhesive-backed glossy paper, of a quality similar to that of conventional postage stamps.